agrc/gis.utah.gov/_posts/2017-09-05-agrc-system-status-page.md

 ## Technical Information

-As you may know, the fine people at Netlify host gis.utah.gov.
-They offer a great service and when they released [StatusKit](https://www.netlify.com/status-pages/), AGRC was very excited.
+As you may know, the fine people at Netlify host our gis.utah.gov website which employs a 'github pages' approach.
+Overall they offer a great service and when they released [StatusKit](https://www.netlify.com/status-pages/), AGRC was very excited.
 StatusKit is a website and template for [Hugo](http://gohugo.io/).
 Hugo is a static website generator, similiar to [jekyll](https://jekyllrb.com/) which generates this website, built with [Go](https://golang.org/).
 Using pull requests or a desktop CLI tool, we can create new incidents and Hugo and Netlify take care of the rest.